Strictly nef divisors and some remarks on a conjecture of Serrano: Abstract

 \section{Abstract}

-Serrrano's Conjecture says that if $L$ is a strictly nef line bundle on a smooth projective variety $X$, then $K_X+tL$ is ample $\forall t > \dim X+1$.
-In this paper I will prove a few cases of this conjecture.
-I will also prove a generalized version of this conjecture (due to Campana, Chen and Peternell) for surfaces.
-In the last section, assuming the SHGH conjecture, I will give a series of examples of strictly nef non ample divisors on surfaces of arbitary Kodaira dimension.
+Serrrano's Conjecture says that if $L$ is a strictly nef line bundle on a smooth projective variety $X$, then $K_X+tL$ is ample for all $ t > \dim X+1$.
+For nonuniruled varieties, it is a special case of the generalized abundance conjecture of Lazic and Peternell \cite{LP}.
+In this short note, we show that generalized abundance holds for smooth Fano fibrations over varieties of general type.
+I also prove a generalized version of this conjecture (due to Campana, Chen and Peternell) for surfaces.
+We conclude this paper by showing that a conjecture of Segre, Harbourne, Gimigliano and Hirschowitz on the expected dimension of linear systems on blow-ups of $\mathbb{P}^2$ implies the existence of strictly nef non ample divisors on rational surfaces